microsoft/CCF/doc/generated/config.rst

 ``enclave``
 -----------

+This section includes configuration for the enclave application launched by this node.

 - ``file``: Path to enclave application.

 - ``type``: Type of enclave application (values: ``"release"``, ``"debug"``, ``"virtual"``).
 Default: ``"release"``.